 A trial needs to be prepared and also rehearsed.
 Trainings on defence in court could be helpful.
 It is not always necessary to have legal assistance or a lawyer.
 If you feel confident enough you can also defend yourself.
-Apart from help by a lawyer, we are also allowed to help one another. § 138 (2) of the Code on Criminal Procedure makes it possible for lay people with a certain prior knowledge to defend others if the court agrees.
+Apart from help by a lawyer, we are also allowed to help one another. § 138 Abs.
+2 StPO makes it possible for lay people with a certain prior knowledge to defend others if the court agrees.
 Once again: noone is left alone.
 You can rely on solidarity structures to support you.